The 4D’s of Medical Negligence

 4. Direct causation

-Irrespective of the level of negligence you have experienced, what this fourth D tells you is that if you can’t prove this, you’re unlikely to be able to claim.
+Irrespective of the level of medical negligence you have experienced, what this fourth D tells you is that if you can’t prove this, you’re unlikely to be able to claim.

 Now, that can be a bitter pill to swallow, especially if your experience is having a big impact on you, both physically or mentally.